Interactive Group Activities

 About Carol Williams

-Carol and her husband have been in the ministry for 32 years.
-They have served churches in Illinois, Minnesota, Mississippi, Michigan, and for the last 13 years in Indiana.
+Carol and her husband have served churches in Illinois, Minnesota, Mississippi, Michigan, and Indiana.
 Carol loves to work with children so you will find her teaching in Junior Church and children's Sunday School.
 She also has clowning ministry in which she is known as Bubbles tc (the clown).

 Copyright © 2001- Sermons4Kids, Inc.